zulip/zulip-mobile/README.md

 * Familiar web programming model (React + Javascript + Flexbox)
 * Cross-platform, 90% code-reuse between iOS and Android platforms

+## Running

+Run iOS:

+`npm run ios-min` - runs in an iOS simulator in the minimal supported device (currently iPhone 5) `npm run ios-max` - runs in an iOS simulator in the newest/most premium supported device (currently iPhone 7 Plus) `npm run ios-device` - runs on a physical iOS device, you need to edit the device name in package.json

+`react-native run-android` - runs in an Android emulator, emulator has to be run manually before this command

 ## Contributing

 Please see the [developer guide](https://github.com/zulip/zulip-mobile/tree/master/docs/developer-guide.md).